TheDarkBug/notes/README.md

 # notes
-_Please do not judge my writing abilities_
+_Please do not judge my hand writing abilities_